configdotsys/unified-model-feedback-stability/unified-model-feedback-stability.md

 That is what encircling −1 indicates:

-> That the closed-loop system admits one or more modes whose feedback gain and phase configuration lead to self-reinforcing response growth.
+> That the closed-loop system results in one or more modes whose feedback gain and phase configuration lead to self-reinforcing response growth.

 ---